constantineMelios-zz/Javascript30-challenge/README.md

 ### Day 15 | LocalStorage

 Great reminder on LocalStorage.
-Although I did not found a way to stop event propagation or select only inputs for targets :confused: I need to find out why!
+Although I did not found a way to stop event propagation or select only inputs for targets :confused: I need to find out why! :UPDATE: I found it out :smile: